 " Customer service had to change because technology has driven changes in the behavior of our customers.
 With so many service options now available to customers, the challenge for businesses is striking the right balance between technology and one-on-one human support.
 But when the balance is right, 61% of customers say customer service technology is redefining their behavior, while 87% say they would stay loyal to companies that offer a real person to talk to. "

 Steve Hurst, Editorial Director at Engage Business Media

-But little has been done to make one-on-one support efficient and valuable.
-Phone systems remain a silo and quite inefficient when it comes to prioritizing high volumes of requests and optimizing agent's time.
+But little has been done to make one-on-one support more efficient and valuable.
+Phone systems remain in an inefficient silo, and cannot adapt well to prioritizing high volume requests and optimizing agent's time.

 Not an easy task, but you have to make choices.
 Here are some questions to ask yourself to get started.

 - Which segment of customers are generating most of your revenue?